Making Growth Sustainable

 direct call volume

-If you experience a cybercrime you want help fast and at any time, day or night.
+If you experience a cybercrime, you want help fast – at any time, day or night.

 The Cyber Helpline is a non-profit that provides free support from cybersecurity experts.
 They approached us with a complex problem; support in building a chatbot that can navigate the complex world of cyber-crime so they can help victims contain threats and recover.
-It needed to be free and available 24/7 to support the victims of cybercrime because expert help is expensive and in short supply.
+To keep up with demand, they needed a chatbot available 24/7 and capable of navigating the complex world of cyber-crime so they can help the rising number of victims contain threats and recover.

 With Cybercrime attacks being hard to describe even for experienced users, The Cyber Helpline needed an automated service that would provide effective assistance through simple conversations and graceful handover to experts where it fails to reliably identify the attack.